mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 User management is done inside Balsamiq Cloud.
 We have Google integration, but no LDAP or OAuth at the moment.

-Balsamiq staff will never change a password for you, nor change the site owner.
-Here's an article that describes how you can [change the site owner of a Balsamiq Cloud site yourself](/cloud/sites/#managing-your-site-settings).
+Balsamiq staff will never change a password for you, nor change the space owner.
+Here's an article that describes how you can [change the space owner of a Balsamiq Cloud space yourself](/cloud/spaces/#managing-your-space-settings).

 ### Who Can See My Credit Card Number?